Responses to the COVID-19 pandemic in February 2020: 11 February

 Shenzhen University announced the successful development of a new coronavirus antibody detection kit capable of obtaining a result in 22 minutes and reducing the risk of infection of medical staff.

 The Ministry of Human Resources and Social Security expanded existing relief measures for micro, small, and medium size enterprises.
 The NDRC announced its intention to "strictly curb the practice of restricting the resumption of production and production by simple and crude methods such as via approval."
 The Ministry of Transport (MoT) introduced measures to for the transportation security of both citizens, especially migrant workers, and animal feed.
 The State Taxation Administration allowed enterprises affected by the epidemic to carry forward losses up to 8 years.
 The Ministry of Commerce issued a notice to ensure security of living materials in key cities.

 Guangdong passed an emergency legislation banning the trading and overeating of wildlife and devolves emergency legislative powers to county-level governments.
 The provincial government authorised Guangzhou and Shenzhen governments with the power of the emergency requisitioning of houses, facilities, and materials for emergency epidemic response.
-This was the first time a government was authorised with the power of requisitioning private property since the 1978 Chinese economic reform and since the passage of Property Law in 2007.
+This was the first time a government was authorised with the power of requisitioning private property since the 1978 reform and opening up and since the passage of Property Law in 2007.

 China Banking Regulatory Commission proposed to extend Hubei automobile insurance coverage by one month.
 Shanghai Stock Exchange announced the full exemption of the bill service fees charged to Hubei legal persons in Hubei from February to December 2020.

 Shanghai introduced measures to support tech companies and exempt the rent of SMSEs due to nationalised enterprises.
 Jiangsu's bank and government branches introduced financial measures including liquidity support and credit placement.
 Zhejiang implemented a one-time subsidy for key acquisition and processing enterprises of poultry and fresh milk in the province.

 Cainiao released measures to aid the supply chain and logistics industry.
 Tmall reduced costs for vendors for the first half of 2020.

 A man in Chengdu was under police investigation for interference with the prevention and control of the epidemic.

 The first batch of central reserve frozen pork arrived at Wuhan.

 Apple extended its device warranty to provide a one-time exception.